Supports for English Learners

 The bilingual word-to-word dictionaries students use on test day must be from College Board's approved list.
 Schools can provide the dictionaries to students on test day, collecting them when testing is complete.

-Up to Time and One-half (+50%)
+Up to Time and One-Half

-Deadline to Request Extended Time
+Deadline to Request Supports

 Note: If your student meets the requirements for EL supports but doesn't want, require, or request the extended testing time before test day, they may still use the translated test directions and/or approved word-to-word dictionaries.
 Translated test directions and word-to-word dictionaries do not require prior approval.